rreusser/PyAUNetReceive/README.md

 # PyAUNetReceive

-PyAUNetReceive is a basic library that listens on a socket for output from the AUNetSend Audio Unit plugin.
-Provide a callback and then do whatever you want with the output!
+PyAUNetReceive is a simple Python client that listens on a socket for output from the AUNetSend Audio Unit plugin.
+Translation: If you add the AUNetSend plugin to GarageBand or something, you can process the audio in realtime and do with it anything Python can do!
+Sweet!

 # Installation